 The Southwest Plus card does come in below many generic rewards cards that aren’t tied to a particular airline, likely due to its ho-hum rewards rate on non-travel-related purchases.
-For example, the Chase Sapphire Reserve card offers 3x points on restaurant purchases, making it easier for cardholders to rack up rewards outside of flights and hotel stays.
+For example, the Chase Sapphire Reserve offers 3x points on restaurant purchases (after earning your $300 travel credit), making it easier for cardholders to rack up rewards outside of flights and hotel stays.

 However, Southwest Airlines loyalists who don’t want to worry about hidden fees or navigating complex redemption rules are probably better off sticking with the Southwest Plus card.

 Southwest Airlines has a smaller flight network than the likes of United Airlines or Delta, with roughly 4,000+ flights per day to 90+ destinations.
 United, on the other hand, operates more than 21,000 daily flights in more than 190 countries.

 Despite limited options for international flights, Southwest has fewer fees and restrictions than other airlines, with no blackout dates or limits on award seats, no booking fees and fee-free ticket changes.
 This added flexibility is often noted as one of the airline’s most attractive features.